 Best Known For

-In 1897, Virginia O'Hanlon wrote a letter to a newspaper about the existence of Santa Claus and got the famous response, "Yes, Virginia, there is a Santa Claus."
+In 1897, Virginia O'Hanlon wrote a letter to a newspaper asking whether Santa Claus existed, to which she received the iconic response, "Yes, Virginia, there is a Santa Claus."

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now

 At the age of 8, Virginia O'Hanlon became part of American history as the little girl who questioned the existence of Santa Claus.
 Unable to get a straight answer from her parents, she wrote a letter to the New York Sun in search of the truth: "Dear Editor ...Please tell me the truth, is there a Santa Claus?"
 The reply, which began, "Yes, Virginia, there is a Santa Claus," was instant Americana.

 "Dear Editor, I am 8 years old.
 Some of my little friends say there is no Santa Claus.
 Papa says, 'If you see it in 'The Sun,' it's so.'
 Please tell me the truth, is there a Santa Claus?"

 "All I did was ask the question ...
 Mr. [Francis] Church's editorial was so beautiful ...It was Mr. Church who did something wonderful."